Newport High School (Bellevue, Washington): Robotics

 NRG's official website is nrg948.com, and NRG's FIRST scouting app, nicknamed LightHouse, is available on the Play Store.

 Like the school, NRG uses a knight as its official mascot.
 However, NRG also represents their brand with a lightning bolt, and their official colors are NRG Red and Knight Gold.

 2023 (CHARGED UP)

 During the 2023 season, NRG was 33-24-0 in official play, placing 22nd in the Pacific Northwest District.
 They won the Pacific Northwest FIRST District Championship along with teams 1983, 2046, and 2910, advancing them to the FIRST Championship in Houston, Texas.
 In Houston, they made it to the Galileo Division semifinals before being eliminated.

 NRG won a total of 3 sustainability awards this season.

 2024 (CRESCENDO)

 During the 2024 season, NRG was 15-16-0 in official play, placing 59th overall in the Pacific Northwest District.
 They participated in the Glacier Peak and Sammamish events before being eliminated from further official play.
 This season, NRG won an Excellence in Engineering award and a Team Sustainability award.

+2025 (REEFSCAPE)

+During the 2025 season, NRG was 30-32-0 in official play, placing 16th overall in the Pacific Northwest District.
+They were the Pacific Northwest FIRST District Championship finalists with teams 1778 and 9450, advancing them to the FIRST Championship Newton Division before being eliminated from official play.

+NRG won an Excellence in Engineering award and a District Engineering Inspiration award this season.

+2026 (REBUILT)

+During the 2026 season, NRG was 44-20-0 in official play, placing 5th in the Pacific Northwest District.
+They were the Pacific Northwest FIRST District Championship finalists with teams 1540 and 2412, advancing them to the FIRST Championship Newton Division before being eliminated from official play.

+NRG won a Quality award and an Excellence in Engineering award this season.